habernal/semeval2018-task12-results/README.md

 22         ztangfdu  0.464
 ```

+## Reproducibility

+To obtain the final ranking, just run the `Main` class from `de.tudarmstadt.ukp.semeval2018`.
+You need Java 8 and Maven to build and the project.

 ## Further information

 If you have any questions regarding your submission, please contact the task organizers (`habernal@ukp.informatik.tu-darmstadt.de`).